itsnotvahid/Brochurify/README.md

 # Brochurify

 Welcome to Brochurify!
-This project leverages cutting-edge Large Language Models (LLMs) to deliver efficient webpage summarization and brochure generation.
+This project is designed to simplify website data extraction and summarization, providing a streamlined way to generate brochures from web content.

 ## Table of Contents